MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-inputiterator-class.md

 manager: "ghogen"
 ---
 # Platform::Collections::InputIterator Class
-Provides a Standard Template Library InputIterator for collections derived from the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)].
+Provides a Standard Template Library InputIterator for collections derived from the Windows Runtime.

 ## Syntax